ExeterCodeClub/Support/timelapse.md

 **Abstract**: This document aims to outline the basic tasks to follow in order to complete the improvers' timelapse camera project.
 I believe that we need to provide more structure in order to increase the productivity of each session (and reduce the chaos just a little).
 We should still aim to allow room for imagination and spontaneity within the design of the project.
 We will need to figure an effective way to balance the project between everyone.

 ### TODO
-- create a set of pictures for Team 3 to test with
+- create a set of pictures for Team 2 and Team 3 to test with
 - create help sheets with pointers on them for each team
 -